Badwater Sunrise

 “There's a bad moon on the rise”

 “There's a bad moon on the rise” rolls the lyric of the old Creedence Clearwater Revival song.
 No, I'm not that old but I'm not that far off either.
 As I write this post I'm listening to the track “Outside” by the Foo Fighters.
-If you saw the ‘Outside' episode of the Sonic Highways series you'll know the song was inspired by and recorded at Rancho de la Luna in the desert near Joshua Tree, .
-Outside is my favorite track on that album and perhaps the lyric below captures part of why the desert fascinates me:
+If you saw the ‘Outside' episode of the Sonic Highways series you'll know the song was inspired by and recorded at Rancho de la Luna in the near Joshua Tree, California.
+Outside is my favorite track on that album and perhaps the lyric below captures part of why the fascinates me:

 Oh, I found the space between the spaces